strangewarp/Extrovert/README.txt

 4. In serialosc, MonomeSerial, or whatever you're using, set your app name to "/extrovert", and make sure the listen/send ports match.

 5. Now open up extrovert.pd in Puredata 0.43.4-extended, enter a filename or load a hotseat, and have yourself some Extrovert!

+6. Every track in a given MIDI file corresponds to an Extrovert sequence.
+-- Sequences can contain notes from multiple MIDI channels, or even overlapping note-ons for the same channel and pitch.
+Extrovert's sustain-tracking system is pretty robust.
+-- If a MIDI track's length (e.g. the position of its end-track command) isn't a multiple of the Monome-grid's X-width, odd behavior might occur.

 Here's a short overview of the controls, as plotted out on an 8x8 Monome or Monome-compatible grid-controller: